 Potting up a 6″ pot into a new 14″ pot (where the 14″ refers to the top inside diameter of the pot) is a surefire way to sentence that plant to the compost heap prematurely.

-Drainage is the most important factor for the health of potted plants: and, no, that doesn’t mean two inches of clay pot shards or gravel in the bottom of the pot!
+Drainage is the most important factor for potted plants’ health; that doesn’t mean two inches of clay pot shards or gravel in the bottom of the pot!
 That’s a no-no…

-This just raises the wettest zone of the soil profile closer to the tender roots of your plant.
-It radically increasing the risk of root rot due to lack of oxygen penetration into the rootball.
+This just raises the soil profile’s wettest zone closer to your plant’s tender roots.
+It radically increases the risk of root rot due to lack of oxygen penetration into the rootball.

 Just try this experiment if you aren’t yet a believer: